Best Car Insurance in Colorado for 2025 [See the Top 10 Companies]

 Car Ownership

-We looked at DataUSA information to find out the average car ownership rates per householder in Colorado.
+We used DataUSA information to determine the average car ownership rate per householder in Colorado.
 Take a look.

-• Three vehicles: 23.7 percent in Colorado, versus 21.5 percent nationally
+• Three cars: 23.7 percent in Colorado versus 21.5 percent nationally

-Colorado’s vehicle ownership rates are higher for two, three, four, and five or more vehicles, while the national average is higher for households that own one vehicle.
+Colorado’s vehicle ownership rates are higher for two, three, four, and five or more vehicles, while the national average is higher for households with one vehicle.

 Commute Time